daos-stack/daos/doc/dev/development.md

       --config=force
 ```

-Installing the components into seperate directories allow upgrading the
+Installing the components into separate directories allow upgrading the
 components individually by replacing --build-deps=yes with
 --update-prereq={component\_name}.
 This requires a change to the environment
 configuration from before.
 For automated environment setup, source